 There are very, very few books about borderline personality disorder written by people with lived experience.
-In fact, my book Talking About BPD: A Stigma-Free Guide to Living a Calmer, Happier Life with Borderline Personality Disorder is the only book I'm aware of about BPD by a UK author with lived experience.
-I know of a few books by authors in the USA, such as Stronger Than BPD: The Girl's Guide to Taking Control of Intense Emotions, Drama and Chaos Using DBT by the brilliant Debbie Corso, but none at present in the UK apart from me.
-That makes me unique, which is an honour, but also makes me aware that there is a huge lack of books sharing lived experiences of BPD.
+In fact, my book Talking About BPD: A Stigma-Free Guide to Living a Calmer, Happier Life with Borderline Personality Disorder is the only book I'm aware of about BPD by a UK-based author with lived experience.
+Whilst I know of a few books by authors with lived experience in the US, such as Stronger Than BPD: The Girl's Guide to Taking Control of Intense Emotions, Drama and Chaos Using DBT by the brilliant Debbie Corso, I know of none at present published in the UK apart from me.

 As I wrote in my post, on hopeful, positive role models for BPD in the Media, accurate representations matter.
 When a person who is silenced, marginalised or struggles to live openly sees themselves reflected in the media or in the arts with integrity it can help them start to live more authentically.
 It can help them feel seen and then allow them to start the process of daring to be seen by others.
 It can be a conversation starter too: have you seen that TV show on iPlayer about BPD?
 (I've never actually had a chance to say that.
 Still waiting.
 If any producers want to contact me my inbox is wide open...)